SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NetCCU800.md

 This page displays information regarding the transmitter status, and separate summary information for **Exciter A** and **Exciter B**.

-The **Tx Events Table** page button displays the **Tx Events Table**,which contains a list of all existing events on the device.
+The **Tx Events Table** page button displays the **Tx Events Table**, which contains a list of all existing events on the device.
 This table is polled from the device on startup and the values are refreshed every time a trap is received.
 You can set the **Event Tx Mask** value for the event as well as the **Event Priority.**

 ### Transmitter Settings Page